Black women are 4 times more likely than white women to die in pregnancy or childbirth in the UK. Reference

 We also know that women from all Black and minority ethnic groups are at greater risk than their White counterparts of having their pregnancies result in pre-term birth, stillbirth, neonatal death, or a baby born with low birth weight.

-We have established a multi-professional working group to drive work on reducing ethnic inequalities in maternity care.
+We have established a multi-professional advisory group to drive work on reducing ethnic inequalities in maternity care.
 The group will support research and innovations in key areas from which strategic policy recommendations for sustainable change can be proposed and implemented.